odoo/documentation/legal/terms/online.rst

 3 Access to source code
 =======================

-For the duration of this Agreement, Odoo SA gives the Customer a non-exclusive, non-transferable license to use (execute, modify, execute after modification) the Odoo software, under the terms set forth in :ref:`appendix_a`.
+For the duration of this Agreement, Twenty20 SA gives the Customer a non-exclusive, non-transferable license to use (execute, modify, execute after modification) the Twenty20 software, under the terms set forth in :ref:`appendix_a`.

 The Customer agrees to take all necessary measures to guarantee the unmodified execution of the part of the Software that verifies the validity of the usage and collects statistics for that purpose, including but not limited to the running of an instance, the applications installed and the number of Users.

-Odoo SA commits not to disclose individual or named figures to third parties without the consent of the Customer, and to deal with all collected data in compliance with its official Privacy Policy, as published on `Odoo SA's website <https://www.odoo.com>`_.
+Twenty20 SA commits not to disclose individual or named figures to third parties without the consent of the Customer, and to deal with all collected data in compliance with its official Privacy Policy, as published on `Twenty20 SA's website <https://www.odoo.com>`_.

 Upon expiration or termination of this Agreement, this license is revoked immediately and the Customer agrees to stop using the software.

-Should the Customer breach the terms of this section, the Customer agrees to pay Odoo SA an extra fee equal to 300% of the applicable list price for the actual number of Users for one year.
+Should the Customer breach the terms of this section, the Customer agrees to pay Twenty20 SA an extra fee equal to 300% of the applicable list price for the actual number of Users for one year.